What's the Deal with the Giant Goggle Style Sunglasses for Mountain Biking?

 Even though these sunglasses look huge (they are), they fit just like regular sunglasses for sports.
 They stay put on the bridge of my nose no matter what I’m doing.
 Dipping my head forward does nothing to make them slide out of place.
 I don’t have to adjust them with my hands while riding either.
 Zero shifting.
 I have no doubt that a more expensive pair would feel better, but these do great so far.
 I don’t wear prescription glasses myself, but these sunglasses do come with a mount behind the lens so you can use prescription lens.
 It’s a cheap little pair of glasses without lenses that you’d then have lenses put in by your eye doctor I guess.

 So, to sum things up and keep this post short, I’m really digging this style of sunglasses for bike rides.
 If you’ve seen these funky glasses around and have been wondering about them, now you know.
 They are very cool for fat bike and mountain bike riding.
 At first, they 100% made me feel kind of silly looking at myself in a mirror, but that has quickly passed.
 After about a week, I feel like one of the cool kids when wearing them.
-Check out a pair today as they are only $22-25USD on Amazon.

 Thanks for reading.
 Look for regular blog uploads from Fat Bike Asinine.
 It is going to be fun.
 If there is anything you think would be good to discuss on this blog send an email to firstname.lastname@example.org Until Next Time… Go Fat Biking!